-- wash your hands often with soap and water or alcohol-based hand sanitizer
+- Use good hand hygiene – wash your hands often with soap and water or alcohol-based hand sanitizer.

-You may consider using a face covering (non-medical mask such as a cloth mask or bandana) to reduce the risk of transmission of COVID-19 in areas where physical distancing may be challenging or not possible, such as:
+You may consider using a face covering or non-medical mask to reduce the risk of transmission of COVID-19 in areas where physical distancing may be challenging or not possible, such as:

 - public transit